Changing snowfall makes it harder to fight fire with fire

 But the same warming trends that worsen wildfires will also challenge the administration’s attempts to guard against them.

-Their goal is to cut and burn enough vegetation that the next fire here won’t be as catastrophic as ones that leveled vast forestland and neighborhoods in Colorado, California, Oregon, Montana and elsewhere.
+Their goal is to cut and burn enough vegetation that the next fires won’t be as catastrophic as ones that leveled vast forestland and neighborhoods in Colorado, California, Oregon, Montana and elsewhere.

 Western wildfires have become more volatile as climate change dries forests already thick with vegetation from years of intensive fire suppression.
 And the window for controlled burns is shrinking.